Dynamit/healthcare-microsite/src/data/article/access-tools-to-reduce-the-wait.md

-—
+---
-title: “Access: Tools to Reduce the Wait”
+title: "Access: Tools to Reduce the Wait"
 date: 2015-09-09
 image: poster-02.jpg
 thumbnail: poster-02-thumb.jpg
-abstract: Sometimes the hardest part of healthcare is just making an appointment.
-Technology and shifts in perspective can help set the tone for a better patient experience before a patient is ever seen.
+abstract: "Sometimes the hardest part of healthcare is just making an appointment.
+Technology and shifts in perspective can help set the tone for a better patient experience before a patient is ever seen."
-—
+---

 ## The Two-headed Beast: Booking and Availability